Venus and Mars (Wings album): Background and recording

 After recording Band on the Run (1973) as a three-piece with wife Linda and guitarist Denny Laine, McCartney added Jimmy McCulloch on lead guitar and Geoff Britton on drums to the Wings line-up in 1974.
 Having written several new songs for the next album, McCartney decided to record the album in New Orleans, and Wings headed there in January 1975.

-Before leaving for New Orleans, the group recorded three songs at Abbey Road Studios in London in November 1974: "Letting Go", "Love In Song" and "Medicine Jar", all overdubbed later at Sea-Saint Studios in New Orleans alongside the recording of new material.
+Before leaving for New Orleans, the group recorded three songs at EMI Studios in London in November 1974: "Letting Go", "Love In Song" and "Medicine Jar", all overdubbed later at Sea-Saint Studios in New Orleans alongside the recording of new material.
 Sea-Saint co-owner Allen Toussaint would play piano on the track "Rock Show".
 As engineer Alan O'Duffy disclosed to author Luca Perasi, some handbells were overdubbed onto "Love In Song" at Sea Saint.
 The engineer himself contributed some uncredited percussion and backing vocals on some tracks.

-As soon as the sessions began, the personality clash that had been evident between McCulloch and Britton during Wings' 1974 sessions in Nashville became more pronounced, and Britton – after a nine-month tenure – quit Wings, having played on only three of the new songs.
+As soon as the sessions began, the personality clash evident between McCulloch and Britton during Wings' 1974 sessions in Nashville became more pronounced, and Britton – after a nine-month tenure – quit Wings, having played on only three of the new songs.
 A replacement, American Joe English, was quickly auditioned and hired to finish the album.

 The sessions proved to be productive, not only resulting in a finished album, but also several additional songs, including two future McCartney B-sides, "Lunch Box/Odd Sox" and "My Carnival".
 McCartney also decided to link the album's songs together much like the Beatles had on Abbey Road to give Venus and Mars a more continuous feel.

 John Lennon, often in a nostalgic mood during his "lost weekend" period, had told his then-girlfriend May Pang that they would visit the McCartneys during the recording sessions for Venus and Mars, and considered writing with Paul again.
 Lennon's planned visit never happened, however, due to his subsequent reunion with Yoko Ono.

-Wings' interpretation of the theme to Crossroads, a British soap opera, was sometimes used to end the television programme in place of the regular theme tune, usually when there was a cliffhanger ending with a hint of sadness involved.
+The album ends with an interpretation of the theme of Crossroads, a British soap opera.
+McCartney chose to end the album with the song because "it's a bit of a British joke, ... it sounds like a closing theme."
+Author John Blaney noted that the tune held little significance outside of Britain.